TESTING GUIDE

 Prospective Fault Current on All Phases

-Prospective fault current (PFC) — comprising both prospective short-circuit current (PSCC) and prospective earth fault current (PEFC) — must be measured or calculated at the origin of the installation.
+Prospective fault current (PFC) — comprising both prospective short-circuit current (PSCC) and prospective earth fault current (PEFC) — must be measured, calculated or determined by another method at the origin and at other relevant points in the installation (Reg 643.7.3.201).
 On a three-phase system, PFC should be checked on each phase because the fault current available may differ between phases.

 The highest PFC across all phases and all fault types (line-neutral, line-earth, and line-line) determines the minimum breaking capacity required for the protective devices.
 All MCBs, RCBOs, and fuses must have a breaking capacity equal to or greater than the highest PFC measured at their location.